-GENERAL TERMS AND CONDITIONS OF BUSINESS IN BUSINESS TRANSACTIONS WITH CONSUMERS
+GENERAL TERMS AND CONDITIONS OF BUSINESS IN BUSINESS TRANSACTIONS WITH CONSUMERS and cancellation terms

 (1) These General Terms and Conditions of Business (T&Cs) apply to all customers (hereinafter referred to as “Customers”) who are consumers within the meaning of Sec.
 13 German Civil Code (BGB).
 They in particular apply to any agreements on the sale and/or delivery of movable items (“goods”), without taking into account whether we manufacture the goods ourselves or purchase them from third parties.